Public Records Request

 When inspecting public records, they may not be removed from the location where they are being inspected.
 They may not be reorganized, destroyed, defaced, or altered.
 The county reserves the right to have personnel present during the inspection of records to safeguard these public interests.

 Placer County does not have a single point of contact for requesting records.
 Records should be requested from the department or office that maintains the records.
 See the Contact Us page for a list of department phone numbers and email addresses.
 If the incorrect department or office is contacted, county staff will assist the requestor in identifying the correct department or office.

-Placer County is currently piloting an online request system for the submission of Public Records Requests to the Air Pollution Control District; Health and Human Services: Environmental Health Division, and Community Development: Building, Planning and Engineering Divisions.
+Placer County has an online request system for the submission of Public Records Requests to the Air Pollution Control District; Health and Human Services: Environmental Health Division, and Community Development: Building, Planning and Engineering Divisions.

 Record requests seeking copies of records that may be located across multiple county departments or offices may be made in writing to the:

 Office of the Clerk of the Board of Supervisors